mohamedmohsenofficial/re-anki/README.md

-# Re-Anki – Smart, Beautiful & Science-Backed Templates ✨
+# Re-Anki Cards – Smart, Beautiful & Science-Backed Templates ✨

 > Transform your ordinary flashcards into a **premium learning experience** ✨.
 > Backed by **cognitive science** 🧠, designed with **modern aesthetics** 🎨, and optimized for **real learning impact** 🚀.